conan-io/conan-io.github.io/_posts/2019-02-25-Extending-conan-with-hooks.markdown

 - Validation and tests during installation.
 - Automatic resolution of external pip requirements used.

+## Final notes

+- experimental (this is what it is all about)

+All those hooks are under development but we would like to encourage everyone, specially in the OSS community, to use them and provide feedback.

 Don't forget to check the [documentation](https://docs.conan.io/en/latest/reference/hooks.html) to learn more about Hooks and if find a bug or want to start a new discussion, do not hesitate to open a new issue [here](https://github.com/conan-io/hooks/issues).